ostinelli/syn/INTERNALS.md

       * `syn_pg_by_pid_users` (of type `ordered_set`).

       These tables are owned by the `syn_backbone` process, so that if the related scope processes were to crash the data is not lost.
-      In such case, upon respawn the scope process purges the data of all remote nodes, then rebuilds the monitors for the local processes that are still alive and removes from the tables the ones that meanwhile died.
+      In such case, upon respawn the scope process purges the data of all remote nodes, rebuilds the monitors for the local processes that are still alive and removes from the tables the ones that died meanwhile.
+      The remote data will then get synchronized again.
   * The 2 newly created scope processes each join a subcluster (one for registry, one for process groups) with the other processes in the Erlang distributed cluster that handle the same Scope (which have the same name).